kyarot/lunar-market/README.md

 </p>

 <p align="center">
   An innovative AI-powered financial visualization platform that explores the mystical correlation between lunar phases and stock market behavior.
-Built with cutting-edge web technologies and powered by Mistral AI.
+Built entirely with <strong>AWS Kiro</strong> - the AI-powered IDE that transformed this ambitious project from concept to reality.
 </p>

 <p align="center">
   <a href="#-features">Features</a> •
-  <a href="#-demo">Demo</a> •
+  <a href="#-built-with-kiro">Built with Kiro</a> •
   <a href="#-quick-start">Quick Start</a> •
   <a href="#-tech-stack">Tech Stack</a> •
   <a href="#-architecture">Architecture</a> •